github/docs/CONTRIBUTING.md

 #### Create a new issue

-If you spot an issue with the docs and if a related issue doesn't exist, you can open a new issue using a relavent [issue form](https://github.com/github/docs/issues/new/choose).
+If you spot a problem with the docs and a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).

 ### Make Changes